birkin/mcp_agent_tutorial_project/README.md

 ### filesystem

-The filesystem mcp-server is installed by `npx`.
+The filesystem mcp-server is auto-installed by `npx`, like `uvx`, on-the-fly.

 My version might be very old, so I'll upgrade it.

 ```bash
 % npx -v